Ziyan-ZOU/ziyan-zou.github.io/content/about.md

 - **University of Science & Technology Beijing --- Bachelor of Law** *Sep 2016– Jun 2020 Major: Social Work*

-**PRESENTATION**
+**PUBLICATION**

+- **Ziyan ZOU**, & Shuxiang YOU.
+2023.
+How Gender Affects Immigrants Accents variation – An acoustic study on Hunan immigrants in Beijing.
+In *Proceedings of International Congress of Phonetic Sciences 2023*, 3646-3651.
+Prague, Czech.

+**POSTER & PRESENTATION**

-- **Ziyan ZOU** & YOU Shuxiang 2023.
-How Gender Affects Immigrants Accents variation – An acoustic study on Hunan immigrants in Beijing. *International Congress of Phonetics Sciences 2023*
+- **Ziyan ZOU** & Shuxiang YOU.
+2023.
+How Gender Affects Immigrants Accents variation – An acoustic study on Hunan immigrants in Beijing. *International Congress of Phonetic Sciences 2023* Prague, Czech.